Japan City Guides: Sendai

 Both Sendai Airport and Sendai Port were damaged in the March 2011 earthquake and subsequent tsunami but are both now fully repaired and functioning normally.

-There are ferries to Sendai from Nagoya in central Japan and Tomakomai in Hokkaido
+There are ferries to Sendai from Nagoya in central Japan and Tomakomai on the south east coast of Hokkaido

 Book Hotel Accommodation in Sendai